itsashishrath/MiniLoanApp/readme.md

 # Mini Loan App

 Welcome to the **Mini Loan App**!
-This project is a full-stack web application built using **Django** for the backend and **React** for the frontend.
+This project is a full-stack web application built using **Django** for the backend and **React** for the frontend , **SQL** for database.
 The application is hosted on **AWS** and is designed to facilitate loan management, allowing users to register, apply for loans, and make repayments, with administrative functionality to approve loans.
 This repository hosts the backend code.

 - **Backend**: Django REST Framework, JWT Authentication
 - **Frontend**: React.js
 - **Hosting**: AWS Server
+- **Database**: SQL
 - **Live Demo**: [http://54.252.194.42:8000/](http://54.252.194.42:8000/)

 ---